Contents

 Can Egg Fu Yung be considered a type of omelette?

 While both dishes use eggs as their foundation, Egg Fu Yung is not strictly a type of omelette.
-Its inclusion of a gravy and the integration of all ingredients into the egg batter give it a distinct identity.
+Its inclusion of gravy and the integration of all ingredients into the egg batter give it a distinct identity.
 The omelette, by contrast, emphasizes folding or layering ingredients, making it a separate culinary creation.

 What are common fillings for Egg Fu Yung and omelettes?